Virgin Megastores: Saudi Arabia

 In November 2017, a fifth Saudi location was open at the Hayat Mall in Riyadh.

+As of October 2025, Virgin Megastores in Saudi Arabia have closed down, possibly hinting at the closure of operations in the country.

 Bahrain

 As of September 2008, there is currently one Virgin Megastore in Bahrain.
 It is in the Bahrain City Centre.

 Egypt

 The first Egyptian store was opened at the City Stars Mall in Cairo in October 2005.
 Six years later, a second location was opened at the Mall of Arabia in 6th of October City in December 2011.
 A third location was opened at the Festival City Mall in Cairo in June 2015.

 And the 4th and newest branch opened in Mall of Egypt on 27 September 2017.

 Kuwait

 The first location in Kuwait opened in 2002.
 By May 2008, there were two Virgin Megastores in Kuwait, one at Marina Mall in Salmiya and the other at the airport.
 However, by late 2011 the airport branch was shut down, while the second branch shut down in March 2012.

 After a seven-year absence, Virgin Megastores returned to Kuwait in February 2020 by opening its first new store there at The Avenues Mall.